Superposition theorem state that:

 Solve for single source:

-To find the effect of Voltage Source, V= 6v, first of all, we open the circuit source, I, and the circuit will become something like this.
+To find the effect of the Voltage Source, V= 6v, first of all, we open the circuit source, I, and the circuit will become something like this.

 Solve for another source: